Sex after Prostate Cancer

 Strategies for Success

-It’s important to take measures to assure the enhancement of erections early in the treatment process.
+It’s important to work on strong erections early in the treatment process.
 There are several options available to enhance erections.

-Oral pills such as Viagra, Cialis, and Levitra are often used early during various treatments for prostate cancer to enhance erections.
+Oral pills such as Viagra, Cialis, and Levitra are often used early during various treatments for prostate cancer to strengthen erections.
 The medications have to be accompanied by stimulation such as sexual thoughts or physical touching in order to be effective.
-The medications are generally taken 30 to 90 minutes prior to sexual relations.
-Research studies support early use of medications, especially after a surgical prostatectomy, to enhance the return of erectile function.
-The medications also stimulate nocturnal erections which are helpful in regaining normal function.
+The medications are usually taken 30 to 90 minutes prior to sex.
+Research studies support early use of medications, especially after a surgical prostatectomy, to improve the return of erectile function.
+The medications also stimulate nocturnal (nighttime) erections which are helpful in regaining normal function.
 The medications must be prescribed by your physician.
 If you have a history of heart or kidney problems, you may be unable to take the medications.

 The vacuum (Encore, Pos-T-Vac, Osbon) is applied to the penis and creates suction that draws blood into the penis, making it erect.
 A band is then placed at the base of the penis to help keep the erection.
 The band should not be used for more than 30 minutes at a time.

 Medication (Caverject or Trimix) can be injected into the side of the penis to create an erection.
-The thought of injecting the penis is not always favorable, however, the effectiveness of the injections is high and this option should not be overlooked.
+The thought of injecting the penis is not always pleasant, however, the effectiveness of the injections is high and this option should not be overlooked.
 An erection occurs in 10 to 20 minutes and can last approximately an hour.
 Occasionally, erections do not subside on their own.
-Erections lasting more than 3 to 6 hours are called priapism and can be harmful.
+Erections lasting more than 3 to 6 hours can be harmful.
 Contact your physician for direction.
-You will most likely have to go to the emergency room for treatment.

 Different types of penile implants can be surgically inserted in the penis to allow for an erection.
 A semi-rigid type is available where the penis can be moved into an erect position.
 There are also inflatable types of implants where a pump placed in the scrotum is used to inflate and deflate the penis.